amidos2006/BitsyDO/README.md

 For examples about the full game text.
 Please refer to the [original repo](https://github.com/Ragzouken/bitsy-archive).

-# BitsyDO Project
+# BitsyDO Game Generator Project
-BitsyDO is a small project that I have been dreaming about for awhile.
+BitsyDO Game Generator is a small project that I have been dreaming about for awhile.
 The current implementation is a super simple and silly for that full idea.
-The main idea is that I want to enable the player to write a summary of a story and BitsyDO take that summary and fully fledge it into a full Bitsy game.
+The main idea is that I want to enable the player to write a summary of a story and BitsyDO Game Generator takes that summary and fully fledge it into a full Bitsy game.

 The current implementation is a simple version of that idea:
 - The system treats each line of the text as a room where it get populated with sprites and tiles.